mlong1397/DestinationBirding/README.md

 Please view the app [here](https://mlong1397.shinyapps.io/DestinationBirding/).

-I also wrote a report detailing the thought behind the app and give code explanations in the DestinationBirdingReport.Rmd and .html files.
-The rendered html file can be viewed above.
+I also wrote a report detailing the thought behind the app and give code explanations in the index.Rmd and .html files.
+The rendered html file can be viewed by clicking the [here](https://mlong1397.github.io/DestinationBirding/) or on the github pages tab on the right-hand side of the page.

 ### Walkthrough Demo